Psalm 4:1 Answer me when I call to you, O my righteous God! Give me relief from my distress. Be merciful to me and hear my prayer!

 (For more of Kenneth's blogs check out Minister's Blog on this website)

-This Sunday (20th June), Christians across the country – and further afield – will join together in prayer and reflection at 7pm in response to the pandemic.
+This Sunday (25th July) 16 million Christians across the country – and further afield – will join together in reflection and prayer at 7pm in response to the pandemic.
 As with previous weeks during lockdown, 14 Christian churches and organisations across the country, including the Church of Scotland, have co-signed the letter calling for prayer.
 Scottish Christians have been continuing to answer the call to pray at the same time each week, and Rt Rev Dr Martin Fair, Moderator of the General Assembly of the Church of Scotland, has been taking part alongside them.

 Safeguarding at Freeland